leo-arch/keypress/README.md

 #### 1.c.
 The Kitty keyboard protocol

 Use the `-k` option to enable support for the [Kitty keyboard protocol](https://sw.kovidgoyal.net/kitty/keyboard-protocol/).
+Version  0.2.3 or later required.

 ---